The neural dynamics of auditory word recognition and integration: Results

-These inferred recognition times maximize the likelihood of the neural data under the linking variable model parameters {\(\Theta\)}. \Cref{fig:berp-coefs} shows the variable model's parameters describing a neural response to word surprisal for each of three recognition time quantiles, time locked to word onset.
-We see three notable trends in the N400 response which differ as a function of recognition time: \begin{enumerate} \tightlist \item \Cref{fig:berp-n400} shows word surprisal modulations estimated at a centro-parietal site for the three quantiles.
+These inferred recognition times maximize the likelihood of the neural data under the linking variable model parameters {\(\Theta\)}. \Cref{fig:berp-n400} shows the variable model's parameters describing a neural response to word surprisal for each of three recognition time quantiles, time locked to word onset.
+We see two notable trends in the N400 response which differ as a function of recognition time: \begin{enumerate} \tightlist \item \Cref{fig:berp-n400} shows word surprisal modulations estimated at a centro-parietal site for the three recognition time quantiles.
 Words recognized late (\berpQuantEdgeTwo{} or later post word onset) show an exaggerated modulation due to word surprisal.
 The peak negative amplitude of this response is significantly more negative than the peak negative response to early words (\cref{fig:berp-n400}, \berpFigLateColor{} line peak minus \berpFigEarlyColor{} line peak in the shaded region; within-subject paired \berpSurpAmplitudeTest{}).
 This modulation is spatially distributed similarly to the modulation for early-recognized words (compare the \berpFigLateColor{} inset scalp distribution to that of the \berpFigEarlyColor{} and \berpFigMidColor{} scalps). \item There is no significant difference in the latency of the N400 response for words recognized early vs. late.
-The time at which the surprisal modulation peaks negatively does not differ between early and late words (\cref{fig:berp-n400}, \berpFigLateColor{} line peak time minus \berpFigEarlyColor{} line peak time; within-subject paired \berpSurpLatencyTest{}). \item \Cref{fig:berp-early} shows word surprisal modulations estimated at a frontal site for the three quantiles.
-We see significant differences in surprisal modulations at this frontal site for late-recognized words.
-Immediately following word onset, we see early- and late-recognized words show significant modulations due to word surprisal (\cref{fig:berp-early}, \berpFigLateColor{} line peak minus \berpFigEarlyColor{} line peak in the shaded region; within-subject paired \berpSurpEarlyTest{}). \end{enumerate}
+The time at which the surprisal modulation peaks negatively does not significantly differ between early and late words (\cref{fig:berp-n400}, \berpFigLateColor{} line peak time minus \berpFigEarlyColor{} line peak time; within-subject paired \berpSurpLatencyTest{}). \end{enumerate}

 These model comparisons and analyses of optimal parameters yield answers to our original questions about the dynamics of word recognition and integration: \subparagraph{Response properties:} Neural modulations due to surprisal are exaggerated for words recognized late after their acoustic onset. \subparagraph{Onset:} The variable model, which asserted integration processes are initiated relative to words' onsets rather than their recognition times, demonstrated a better fit to the data.
 The optimal parameters under the variable model further showed that while word recognition times seem to affect the amplitude of neural modulations due to surprisal, they do not affect their latency.